BabelBrain: An Open-Source Application for Prospective Modeling of Transcranial Focused Ultrasound for Neuromodulation Applications: Numerical investigation on mapping functions between CT scans and acoustic properties

 \subsection{Methods}

 Transcranial ultrasound simulations were performed with CT scans obtained for patients treated for essential tremor and obsessive-compulsive disorder with MRIgFUS at the University of Calgary.
 A study was approved by the University of Calgary Ethics Board to select five subjects representing a sampling of SDR values to be available as part of this study.
+Independently of the original cohort of patients, SDR values were calculated by selecting the left ventral intermediate nucleus in the thalamus.
 Datasets are available at a Zenodo repository\footnote{URL and DOI to be available at publication time}.
 SDR was calculated by the planning software of the MRIgFUS Neuro system (Exablate, Haifa, Israel).
 The selected SDR values were 0.32, 0.44, 0.55, 0.67, and 0.79.